 Takeaway: Find a lender that offers loans designed for your specific needs.

 Next steps: Search the Bankrate personal loan marketplace to find the loan that is ideal for you and your borrowing situation.

 5. Shop around for the best personal loan rates

-One of the worst things you can do when getting a loan is to settle for the first offer.
+One of the worst things you can do when getting a personal loan is to settle for the first offer.
 Take some time and shop around for the best possible interest rate.
 Compare several types of lenders and loan types to get an idea of what you qualify for.